 We will also be enhancing existing hedgerows by planting with native species while the perimeter of the site will be managed as species-rich grassland, great for nesting and foraging sites for wild birds.
 We will plant wild flower seeds in and around the panels which will be carefully managed by grazing and we hope will attract pollinating insects and a wide range of other wildlife.

-Good Energy will be providing a community fund to the parishes of Poundstock and Marhamchurch for the lifetime of the solar farm which can be spent on local projects decided on by the community.
+Good Energy will be providing a community fund to the parishes of Poundstock and Marhamchurch which can be spent on local projects decided on by the community.

 Project key facts

 Annual renewable electricity output: 1,850MWh (projected)